Aumentum-Technologies/.github/README.md

-# .github
+# About
-Project files and sames for Aumentum Technologies.
+These repositories contains project files and samples for Aumentum Technologies.